-Grounded in literature and literary theory, the one-year Master's Comparative Literature trains you to analyse cultural phenomena (both Western and non-Western) within an interdisciplinary theoretical framework and a globalised context.
+Grounded in literary and cultural theory, the one-year Master's Comparative Literature trains you to analyse cultural objects (both Western and non-Western) within an interdisciplinary theoretical framework and a globalised context.

 The Master's programme in Comparative Literature is theoretical in character.
-It uses methods such as textual analysis, deconstruction and close reading in order to address a variety of issues including post/de-coloniality, global literacy, race and gender.
-This programme suits students who want to gain a better understanding of the dynamics between the literary and the political.
+You will learn to use methods such as textual analysis, deconstruction and close-reading to examine politically urgent matters in the fields of post/de-coloniality, global literacy, environmental humanities, cultural memory, race, and gender.
+If you want to gain a better understanding of the dynamics between the literary and the political, this programme suits you.

 The Comparative Literature programme at the University of Amsterdam offers you: